LucasLima939/skywatch-project/README.md

-# skywatch_application
+# What's SkyWatch

-A new Flutter project.
+SkyWatch is a cross-platform application developed using Flutter framework and runs in Android & iOS platforms.

 ## Getting Started